-A maximum of 75 transfer credits are applicable toward a baccalaureate degree at The Colleges, with these conditions:
+A maximum of 75 transfer credits (90 credits for SPCE students) are applicable toward a baccalaureate degree at The Colleges, with these conditions:

 - Final transcripts from accredited institutions (official and sealed) are required

 - Course grades of “C-” or above is required

 - Of the total 75 transfer credits permitted, a maximum of 66 credits may be from 2-year level colleges or by examinations